Three Billion

 The Story of LPG

-Propane or Butane?
+LPG: Propane or Butane?

 LPG stands for “Liquefied Petroleum Gas” and the term is used to describe two Natural Gas Liquids: propane and butane, or a mix of the two.
 Propane and butane are chemically quite similar but the small differences in their properties mean that they are particularly suited to specific uses.
 Often, propane and butane will be mixed to get the best energy yields and properties.